xhon-pelushi/Signature-app/README.md

 ---

 **Note**: This is an early-stage project focused on generating GitHub contribution activity.
 The core functionality is being actively developed.
+Recent improvements include enhanced PDF validation and comprehensive documentation.
 Contributions and feedback are welcome!